okx/okexchain-docs/building-modules/wasm-module/instruction-manual.md

 - **Query contract**: demonstrate how to query contract's internal state.

   You may have already noticed some areas of smart contract compilation we have yet to mention in this section.
 This section has been deliberately tailored to make it as easy to understand as possible, avoiding the risk of falling victim to the hardships of smart contract development.
-If you want to learn more about OKTCWasm contract code development, you can refer to [CosmWasm](https://docs.cosmwasm.com/docs/1.0/getting-started/intro) document, because OKTCWasm is developed based on CosmWasm.
+If you want to learn more about OKTC wasm contract code development, you can refer to [CosmWasm](https://github.com/CosmWasm/docs/blob/archive/docs/02-getting-started/01-intro.md) document, because OKTCWasm is developed based on CosmWasm.

 ### Contract compliation
 1. Pull cw20-base contract code offered by the official directory